Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Thomas L. Bené - Sysco Corp.

 Yeah.
 So, it's a really good question given the inflationary environment we're experiencing.
 So, we continue to see our gross profit per case improve, even though, obviously, we haven't seen margin expansion during this time of inflation.
 So, we continue to feel good about that and that's a combination of things.
 It's the category management effort we've had going.
-We talked earlier about the increase in Sysco Brand, another 82-basis-point improvement with our local customers, which is again as you think about the challenges on inflation we're seeing, our ability to give customers options including Sysco Brand and help them maintain their cost while also delivering improved margins for us is a kind of a win-win in there.
+We talked earlier about the increase in Sysco Brand, another 82-basis-point improvement with our local customers, which is again, as you think about the challenges on inflation we're seeing, our ability to give customers options, including Sysco Brand, and help them maintain their cost, while also delivering improved margins for us, is a kind of a win-win in there.
 And so, as we see our case volume increase, we would actually expect to see us continue to be able to manage that accordingly.
-And so, we do feel like you're going to see some improvements there predominantly in this multi-unit side as we continue to go forward and throughout the year.
+And so, we do feel like you're going to see some improvements there, predominantly in this multi-unit side, as we continue to go forward throughout the year.

 Edward J. Kelly - Wells Fargo